FANSHAWE COLLEGE COMMERCIAL FLIGHT AND AVIATION LEADERSHIP

 Previous flying experience is not required to start the program.
 Students may elect to take an optional introductory flight should they want to experience the DA20-C1 training aircraft prior to the start of the program.

 Students who hold a Private Pilot Licence, or have prior flight training experience are eligible for the program.
 Credit for experience may be applied to the program requirements after a flight skills assessment has been completed.
 At that time, we will determine at what stage the student will begin the flight training.
+Transport Canada allows a credit of up to 30 hours for holders of a valid PPL.

 A Transport Canada Category 1 Aviation Medical Certificate is required prior to beginning flight training.
 All applicants should plan to get their aviation medical completed as soon as possible to avoid processing delays.
-Note: The current COVID-19 situation has delayed aviation medical examinations.
-At this time, Aviation Medical Examiners are not accepting appointments until August 1, 2020.

 For a list of approved Transport Canada Civil Aviation Medical Examiners, please click here.